algorandfoundation/xGov/Proposals/xgov-82.md

 ## Experience with Algorand
 Ludo, Everyday Algonaut has hosted <a href="https://ipfs.algonode.xyz/ipfs/bafkreiaj4rlaca657ldkpmdrhncr5u37f4wlx26mynci4gztzy3ym3ecfq">Prague algorand meetup</a> last year on Feb 10th 2023 at Paralel polis.

-He was also speaker at Prague BeerFi event, and speaker at Wroclaw Algorand Meetup.
+He was also speaker at ETH Denver, Prague BeerFi event, and speaker at Wroclaw Algorand Meetup.

 <a href="https://youtube.com/@EverydayAlgonaut">Everyday Algonaut channel</a>